Environment viewed from the particle and slowdown for ballistic RWRE in low dimensions: Introduction

-To guarantee regeneration times in direction $\ell$, we will need to assume the random walk is transient in this direction:
+where we use the convention $\inf \varnothing = \infty$. \end{definition} The following theorem summarizes the main properties of regeneration times we will use in this paper.

-\begin{theorem}[Sznitman, Zerner \cite{sznitman1999law}] Assume $P$ is uniformly elliptic, i.i.d. and transient in direction $\ell_0$.
-Then $\prob$-a.s. there exist infinitely many regeneration times $\tau_1 < \tau_2 <\ldots$.
-Furthermore, $\{(\tau_{k+1}-\tau_k, X_{\tau_{k+1}} - X_{\tau_k}) \}_{k \in \N}$ is an i.i.d ensemble and $\prob(\tau_2 - \tau_1 > u) \leq C \prob(\tau_1 > u )$ for some constant $C>0$ and all $u>0$. \end{theorem} The theorem implies that $X_n$ can roughly be considered as a sum of i.i.d. random variables.
-Hence questions regarding limit theorems comes down to understanding the moments of the regeneration times.
-For example, Sznitman and Zerner in \cite{sznitman1999law} showed the random walk is ballistic when the first moment of $\tau_1$ is finite, and Sznitman proved in \cite{sznitman1999slowdown} an annealed invariance principle when the second moment of $\tau_1$ is finite.
-In \cite{berger2008quenched}, Berger and Zeitouni proved for ballistic RWRE a quenched invariance principle assuming a fixed number of moments of the regeneration times exist and an annealed invariance principle.
+\begin{theorem}[Sznitman, Zerner \cite{sznitman2002effective},\cite{sznitman1999law}] Assume $P$ is uniformly elliptic, i.i.d. and satisfies condition $(T)$ in direction $\ell$.
+Then \begin{enumerate} \item $\prob$-a.s. there exist infinitely many regeneration times $\tau_1 < \tau_2 <\cdots$. \item Under $\mathbb{P}$, the sequence$\{(\tau_{k+1}-\tau_k, X_{\tau_{k+1}} - X_{\tau_k}) \}_{k \in \N}$ is i.i.d., and independent of $(\tau_1, X_{\tau_1})$. \item There exists a constant $C>0$ such that for all $u>0$, $\prob(\tau_2 - \tau_1 > u) \leq C \prob(\tau_1 > u )$. \end{enumerate} \end{theorem} The theorem provides an i.i.d. structure to the random walk, and so questions regarding limit theorems reduces to understanding the moments of the regeneration times.
+For example, Sznitman and Zerner in \cite{sznitman1999law} showed the random walk is ballistic when $\E[\tau_2 - \tau_1] < \infty$, and Sznitman proved in \cite{sznitman1999slowdown} an annealed invariance principle when $\E[(\tau_2 - \tau_1)^2] <\infty$.
+Berger and Zeitouni \cite{berger2008quenched}, and independently Rassoul-Agha and Sepp\"{a}l\"{a}inen \cite{Rassoul2009functional}, proved a quenched invariance principle for ballistic RWRE assuming high enough moments of the regeneration times.
 For this reason, there has been much effort in understanding the tail behavior of regeneration times.
 In \cite{sznitman1999slowdown, sznitman2000slowdown}, Sznitman showed that they are dominated by traps, atypical pockets in the environment where the random walk is likely to spend a long time.
+We define the local drift at $x$ for the environment $\omega$ by